AbdwGTK/nas-test/README.md

    - Some assets were not implemented because they were not provided during the project.
 This includes specific resources, images, or other elements that were expected but not supplied.

 2. **Footer Links:**
    - The footer links were not implemented as the provided links led to non-existent or irrelevant destinations.
-Therefore, placeholder links or alternative solutions were used in their place.
+Therefore, Implemntation is delayed until feedback.

 ## Setup Instructions